-17. Ethical Compliance.
-The Committee will review the results of management's efforts to monitor compliance with the Company's programs and policies designed to ensure compliance with applicable laws and stock exchange listing requirements, including the Company's Code of Business Conduct and Ethics.
+18. Ethics and Compliance.
+The Committee will oversee the activities of the Company's internal ethics and compliance function, including review of any process of appointment and/or replacement of the senior employee in charge of that function.
+The Committee will review the results of management's efforts to monitor compliance with the Company's programs and policies designed to ensure compliance with applicable laws and stock exchange listing requirements, including the Company's Code of Business Conduct and Ethics (the "Code").